 LLSI students join a two-course sequence (6 semester hours) in foundations of inquiry and practice with other department specialization students from Education Policy and Leadership, Mathematics and Science Education, Minority and Urban Education, Teacher Education and Professional Development, and Technology, Learning and Leadership.

 - TLPL 788 P: Foundations of Education Inquiry: Core I

 - TLPL 788 T: Foundations of Education Inquiry: Core II

 Curriculum for each doctoral student in LLSI is tailored to their own interests, with some requirements for students who specialize in each of the three focus areas:

-- Applied Linguistics and Language Education (ALLE) - Take three of the four doctoral courses listed below, and see full course sequence in the table below.
+- Applied Linguistics and Language Education (ALLE) - Take three of the four doctoral courses listed below.

 - TLPL 740: Language and Education (3 cr.)

 - TLPL 743: Teaching English Language Learners: Current and Future Research Directions (3 cr.)